tinythings/sysinspect/docs/genusage/secure_transport.rst

 This page is only about the Master/Minion link.
 It does not describe the Web API.

+For the exact wire format, see :doc:`transport_protocol`.
+For operator procedures, see :doc:`operator_security`.
+For threat coverage and limits, see :doc:`security_model`.

 What You Need To Know
 ---------------------